How to Install Thunderbird on Ubuntu Linux

 Install Thunderbird via Ubuntu Repository or Mozilla Team PPA

 There are two options for installing Thunderbird using APT.
-Below, this guide will cover both methods.
+The sections below cover both methods.

 Option 1: Install Thunderbird with Ubuntu Repository

 Thunderbird is available in the official Ubuntu repository.
-However, this method installs the version provided by Ubuntu, which might not be the latest version available.
+This method installs the version provided by Ubuntu, which may lag behind the latest Mozilla release.

 To install the Ubuntu version, run the following command: